Tanchang County

 Tanchang (宕昌 (Tànchāng)), also pronounced Dàngchāng, is a county in the south of Gansu province, China.
 It is the westernmost county-level division of the prefecture-level city of Longnan.
 In 2017 its population was 319,400 people.

+History

+During the 4th-5th century, the region was ruled by the Dangchang Kingdom.
+Then as part of the Western Xia, Tanchang was inhabited by Qiangics.

 Administrative divisions

-Dangchang County or Tanchang County has 11 towns and 13 townships.
+Tanchang County has 11 towns and 13 townships and 1 ethnic township.